frconor-ebook/meditations/_posts/2025-05-07-the-bread-of-life.md

 We make desires to receive the Blessed Eucharist in our spiritual communion, if we can\'t receive Our Lord sacramentally for some reason, or if we\'re sick in bed or some other problem.

-"The hour of our Redemption," he says, "is there."
+"The hour of our Redemption," he says, is there.
 Every priest who celebrates Holy Mass together with the Christian community, which takes part in that Mass, is led back in spirit to that place and that hour.
 And so, the liturgy is like a time machine, leading us back to that place and that hour.

 The Holy Week ceremonies have that purpose also.
 They help us to relive those moments.